kai-ll/leokai001-web/assets/assets/md/en/v1_faq.f684802a5c2721bc7de2ffb4fafd3034.md

 ## 2. Draw & Winning
 **Q. When is the draw held?**
-A. The draw takes place every Wednesday at 9:00 PM, based on the official Mega Lotto 6/45 results. → Numbers drawn on Monday and Friday are not used.
+A. The draw takes place every Wednesday at 9:00 PM, based on the official Mega Lotto 6/45 results.
+**Numbers drawn on Monday and Friday are not used.**

 **Q. What is the entry period?**
 A. Entries are open from Thursday 12:00 PM until Wednesday 8:00 PM (GMT+8).